masoudniki/expense-management-system/README.md

     php artisan serve
     ```

+8. To process queued jobs, run the queue worker:

+    ```bash
+    php artisan queue:work
+    ```

+9. To run the scheduler for scheduled tasks, use the following command:

+    ```bash
+    php artisan schedule:work
+    ```

-8. Access the application in your web browser at `http://localhost:8000`.
+10. Access the application in your web browser at `http://localhost:8000`.